RogerSelwyn/MS365-HomeAssistant/docs/index.md

 # Microsoft 365 Home Assistant Documentation

-This repository provides the foundation for guides for all the integrations.
-Integration specific detail is provided in the documentation for that integration and is linked to from this guide.
+This repository provides the foundational guides for all the integrations.
+Integration specific detail is provided in the documentation for the specific integration and is linked to from this guide.
 In general:-
 1. [Prerequisites](./prerequisites.md) - Guidance on how to setup Entra ID App Registration
 1. [Permissions](./permissions.md) - Optionally pre-add permissions as required by the integration.
 Required permissions will be requested at authentication time if not already granted.
 1. [Installation](./installation_and_configuration.md) - Install the integration into Home Assistant.